4.5.10 Reduction Expressions

 After all logical threads of control of a parallel reduction expression

-have completed, Reducer is called for each subsequence, in the original
+have completed, Reducer is called for each

 sequence order, passing the local accumulator for that subsequence as